Sudeeparyan/Sudeep_Knowledge_Base/chatbot/client/docs/RAG360/Retrieval/Structured/PandasLLM.md

 6. For the given dataset, there are 18 columns.
 First 6 columns are string columns and the next 12 columns are integer columns.
 7. The integer columns are month columns which indicate the availability percentage.
 If the value is 0 means not available, otherwise greater than 0 means available for that particular percentage.
 8. The 'Information not found' cells are denoted by 'No Info' for string columns and -1 for integre columns.
-9. While crafting code always ignore "soliton", "solitons" words for any column search, because it is the company name.
+9. While crafting code always ignore "microsoft", "microsoft" words for any column search, because it is the company name.
 10. While crafting code always use the short forms for technology column search.
 Short forms are labview - LV, angular - Angular, fpga - FPGA, teststand - TS, c# - C#, python - Python, machine learning - ML, database - DB, marketing - Marketing, sales - Sales, web technology - WT, testing or test - Test, ui/ux - UI/UX, react - React, gc - GC, catalyst - Catalyst, leave - Leave, general - General, kss - KSS.
 11. These are the currently available missions - {missions}, while crafting code use only these missions for mission_assigned column search.
 12. These are the currently available engineer roles - {engineer_role}, while crafting code always use 'STARTSWITH' search for the engineer_role column search.